 TPL has also procured power from bilateral sources in line with the Commission's approval.
 Balance requirement has been fulfilled through procurement of top up power from power exchange.

-The details of energy availability (net) from different sources from whom TPL-D procured the energy during FY 2016-17 is stated in the Table below:
+The details of energy availability (net) from different sources from whom the TPL-D purchased the energy during FY 2016-17 is stated in the Table below: